 Mo Salah chant back story

-The Mo Salah ‘Egyptian King' chant was first sung around midday through the 2017/18 season, when it became clear Liverpool had a special player on their hands.
-The song became the backdrop to the club's surprise run to the 2018 Champions League final, which ultimately ended in disappointment at the hands of Real Madrid.
+The Mo Salah ‘Egyptian King' chant was first sung around midway through the 2017/18 season, when it became clear Liverpool had a special player on their hands.
+The song was the backdrop to the club's surprise run to the 2018 Champions League final, which ultimately ended in disappointment at the hands of Real Madrid.

 The tune choice of ‘Sit Down' was a controversial selection at the time due to the fact that the band who sing ‘Sit Down' are Manchester-born and bred.
 Additionally, the song was frequently played at Old Trafford before matches and at half-time and remains the song that many Man Utd fans associate with their 1991 Cup Winners' Cup Final triumph in Rotterdam.